GandaG/pyfomod/docs/index.rst

 All classes used in *pyfomod* that have a corresponding xml element hold data in similar
 ways:

 - All initial attributes when parsing are stored in `self._attrib` - these may be overwritten when serializing the object;
 - All unused children are stored in `self._children` - this is a dictionary of "tag" -> ({attribute dictionary}, "text")
+- The line number of the original element is stored in `self.lineno` if the initial `parse` function was passed the keyword argument `lineno=True`.
+Otherwise, `self.lineno` is `None`

 The **info.xml** file's root is stored apart from **moduleconfig.xml**'s root, at `root._info`, where `root` is the object returned by `parse`.
 Since there is no